 Why is insurance cover for this risk so important?

-Well, firms that don’t have MOTF cover, won’t be covered for theft of trust funds by its employees should this event arise and would have to pay the client back themselves, which could have the effect of closing the firm down (ie having insufficient funds in business to pay the client).
+Well, firms that don’t have MOTF cover, won’t be covered for theft of trust funds by their employees, should this event arise and would have to pay the client back themselves, which could have the effect of closing the firm down (ie having insufficient funds in business to pay the client).

 Does the law society not offer this cover to its members?